shelleyloosespatience/DiscordBot/README.md

 # DiscordBot
-complete discord bot, in rust, like basically everything ( doing a comission, wanna try rust to make it lol )
+complete discord bot, like basically everything ( doing a comission, wanna try rust to make it lol )